arifulmrislam/Advantech-LoRaWAN-WISE-6610-gateway-and-WISE-2410-wireless-condition-monitoring-sensor-solution/README.md

    Copy pate from WISE-2410 RF module tab.

 B.Profile: select the model name of the WISE-6610 which used for Network Server role.
-   In this demo, a EUR version is used to connect with WISE 2410NA version.
+   In this demo, a EUR version is used to connect with WISE-2410NA version.

 C.App Arguments: the I/O board of the end node.
    In this project, a WISE-2410 is used.